Last updated December 31, 2022.

 An assortment of DeArmond music products’ cartons:

 All products were supplied in individual cartons with Instructions Sheet, Guarantee Card, a Form to request DeArmond catalogs, and, in the case of several products, including the Volume pedal Model 600, a separate lead.
 Until about 1959, when company catalogs were produced in a larger format, a fold-in products leaflet was also included in every carton.

 Rowe Industries’ products’ packaging changed several times over the years.

 When the premises were located in 3120 Monroe Street, the cartons were black, with a yellow adhesive label on which the product reference was rubber-stamped.
-As only four items were initially produced, one size carton was sufficient.
+As only four pickups were initially produced, one size oblong carton was sufficient.

 This black box’s printed yellow label includes ‘guitar microphone’ and shows the rubber-stamped product reference with the company’s first address – 3120 Monroe Street, Toledo.